 - Talk about how each of you feels:

-- Share how you are each coping.
+- Share how each of you are coping.

-- Look at things that are causing you both stress.
+- Look at the things that are causing you both stress.

-- Talk about choices you can make together.
+- Talk about which choices you can make together.

 - Try to be grateful for each other.

 - Make time to focus on things besides cancer.

 - Talk with your partner if you find that your sex life is different than it used to be.
 There can be many causes:

 - You or your partner is tired.

 - Your relationship feels strained.